zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        "data": "Successfully added collection: 'Name123' to database: 'Database123'" }

-Get details on a collection belonging to the given instance database.
+Get details on a collection belonging to the given instance database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash